WPI to Hold Annual Showcase for Student Innovation

 - the design and realization of an “intelligent, unmanned ground vehicle”

 Project Presentation Day is an annual showcase for the remarkable work WPI students complete for their Major Qualifying Projects (MQP), one of two significant research projects all WPI undergraduates must take on.
-Student teams from every academic discipline at WPI–including robotics engineering, interactive media and game development, and environmental engineering–will present the results of their research to faculty advisors and projects sponsors in formal presentations or poster sessions.
+Student teams from every academic discipline at WPI–including Robotics Engineering, Interactive Media & Game Development, and Environmental Engineering–will present the results of their research to faculty advisors and projects sponsors in formal presentations or poster sessions.
 In their presentations, students will explain how they arrived at solutions to real-world problems using the knowledge and skills they learned at WPI.

 Through the senior-year MQP–which was recently lauded by U.S. News & World Report as an outstanding example of an academic program commonly linked to student success– students gain professional-level, real-world design or research experience within their major field.
 This experience immerses students in the kind of work they will do after graduation.
 Generally undertaken in teams, MQPs are often sponsored by corporations or other external organizations.